-Cook the half-and-half and cream on medium heat until warm, do not let it come to a boil.
-Turn off the heat, add the lavender to the pot, cover and let steep for half an hour.
+In a saucepan, simmer the cream and half-and-half on medium heat until warm, do not let it come to a boil.
+Turn off the heat, add the lavender to the pot, cover, and let steep for half an hour.

-After flowers have steeped, strain the liquid and discard the flowers.
-Add to the liquid the honey and heat on medium low until honey has dissolved.
-Again, do not let liquid come to a boil!
+After the flowers have steeped, strain the liquid and discard the flowers.
+Stir into the cream the honey and heat on medium low until the honey has dissolved.
+Again, do not let liquid come to a boil.

-Beat the egg yolks with the vanilla, lemon juice, lemon zest and salt.
-Stir into the eggs 1/2 cup of the warm liquid and then add eggs to the pot.
+Beat the egg yolks with the vanilla, lemon juice, lemon zest, and salt.
+Stir into the eggs 1/2 cup of the warm liquid and then stir the eggs into the pot.

 Heat this on medium low for 5 minutes or until it gets slightly thick.
 You’ll know it’s ready when it coats the back of your spoon.
 Cool in the refrigerator for 4 hours.